almahamud1234/neocortexapi/source/MySEProject/README.md

 # Data format:
 For this project, we used two datasets from a weather dataset for Bangladesh.
 We took temperature of 20 days for different hours.

 Below we give our data sequences where the sequences are in JSON files.
-We keep our dataset in two individual folders which are `training_files` (for training data where 4 files) and `predicting_files` (for predicting data where also 4 files).
+We keep our dataset in two individual folders which are `training_sequence` (for training data where 4 files) and `predicting_sequence` (for predicting data where also 4 files).

 For example, an hourly sequence of weather temperature of a csv file within training [folder](https://github.com/almahamud1234/neocortexapi/tree/MatrixMasters/source/MySEProject/AnomalyDetectionSample/training_sequence).